Fiat Panda: Panda Italia 90

-FIAT was a major sponsor of the 1990 World Cup and the special edition "Italia 90" was sold in multiple European markets during the spring and summer of 1990.
-In the UK it was based on a standard white 750 cc Panda L, and included unique graphics (a green and red pin stripe creating the tricolour of the Italian flag and the "CIAO" logo on the rear quarter panels), a custom interior fabric (Azzurri blue fabric with "CIAO" logos stitched on the back panels - the Italian football team wears blue), a tricolour shield motif on the grille and perhaps the most well known feature - the football hubcaps.
-Some European markets got solid white hubcaps instead.
-In Italy and Germany buyers were able to choose an Italia'90 based on a higher trim level which explains why some cars have rear wash wipe, later interiors with tipping front seats, and the option of a full canvas sunroof.
+Fiat was a major sponsor of the 1990 FIFA World Cup and the special edition "Italia 90" was sold in multiple European markets during the spring and summer of 1990.
+In the UK, it was based on a standard white 750 cc Panda L, and included unique graphics (a green and red pin stripe resembling the tricolour of the Italian flag and the "CIAO" logo on the rear quarter panels), a custom interior fabric (Azzurri blue fabric with "CIAO" logos stitched on the back panels - the Italian national football team wears blue), a tricolour shield motif on the grille and perhaps the most well known feature - the football hubcaps.
+However, some European markets got solid white hubcaps instead.
+In Italy and Germany, buyers were able to choose an Italia'90 based on a higher spec level which explains why some cars have rear windscreen wiper, later interiors with folding front seats, and the option of a full canvas sunroof.
 The Fiat Style Centre and Carrozzeria Maggiora also commissioned 40 convertible "service cars" for the Cup.
 The Agnelli family and Juventus gave one of these to each of the players who took part in the Nazionale, with the player's name on the side.
 Twelve of the open-topped cars were driven onto the pitch at the start of each match in each of the stadiums hosting the matches.